skip to navigation skip to main content

 • Jobseeker Support.

-• Veteran’s Pension when they are under 65 years of age with a medical condition, injury or disability that is not related to their service.
-Other appeals in relation to Veteran’s Pension are administered by Veteran’s Affairs New Zealand.
+• Veteran's Pension when they are under 65 years of age with a health condition, injury or disability that is not related to their service.
+Other appeals in relation to Veteran's Pension are administered by Veteran's Affairs New Zealand.

-The Medical Appeals Board takes a fresh look at all the information about a client’s medical condition or disability, and the impact on their capacity for work as related to that condition or disability.
+The Medical Appeals Board takes a fresh look at all the information about a client's health condition or disability, and the impact on their capacity for work as related to that condition or disability.

 The medical appeal process is an important part of ensuring that correct decisions are made on a case by case basis.
 The hearing is an exercise of the client’s right to appeal a decision made by the Ministry and for the Board to review the decision in a fair and independent manner.